mwganson/pdwrapper/README.md

 ## Pattern Shape
 Pattern Shape is the shape used by pattern tools, example: polar pattern, in making copies.
 This shape is the result of a boolean operation (Pattern Operation) using Pattern Base and Pattern Tool.<br/>
 <br/>
-### Offset Pattern Base (boolean)
+### Pattern Base Offset (float)
-Default: False.
-If True, the Pattern Offset (if other than 0.0) is applied to the Pattern Base object.
+Default: 0.0  If other than 0.0, the Offset is applied to the Pattern Base object.
 Pattern Base is typically the previous solid feature, but it can vary based on the type of PDWrapper created and the type of object being wrapped.
-This property is controlled by the Shape Manager when Shape Management property is set to True (the default).<br/>
+The Pattern Base property is controlled by the Shape Manager when Shape Management property is set to True (the default).<br/>
-### Offset Pattern Shape (boolean)
+### Pattern Shape Offset (float)
-Default: False.
-If True the Pattern Offset (if other than 0.0) is applied to the Pattern Shape.
+Default: 0.0  If other than 0.0 the offset is applied to the Pattern Shape.
 Pattern Shape is the shape used by the pattern tools (such as polar pattern, linear pattern, etc.) when making the arrays.
 If you Right-click in the property view and choose Show All option, this shape is the AddSubShape property for those objects that support being patterned by the pattern tools.
-Pattern Shape is created as a result of a boolean operation (Pattern Operation) using the Pattern Base and the Pattern Tool.
-Set this to True and set the Pattern Offset property if you want to offset the copies created by the pattern tool.<br/>
+Pattern Shape is created as a result of a boolean operation (Pattern Operation) using the Pattern Base and the Pattern Tool.<br/>
-### Offset Pattern Tool (boolean)
+### Pattern Tool Offset (float)
-Default: False.
-If True the Pattern Offset, if other than 0.0, is applied to the Pattern Tool object.
+Default: 0.0  If other than 0.0, the offset is applied to the Pattern Tool object.
 The Pattern Tool is typically the encapsulated object.
 ### Pattern Base (link)
 Base shape used in the boolean operation to create the Pattern Shape.<br/>
-### Pattern Offset (float)
-Default = 0.0 (no offset).
-Applies a 3D offset to the result of the Pattern boolean (pattern shape to copied in feature pattern arrays).
-If this value is negative the offset is applied inwards.<br/>
 ### Pattern Offset Cut (boolean)
 Default: False.
 Whether to cut the offset from the original, creating a thickness with no open faces.
 Think: hollow chocolate Easter bunnies.
 If the offset is greater than 0 the original shape is cut from the offset.
 If the offset is inward the offset is cut from the original shape.
 This property affects all of the Pattern objects: the Base, the Shape, and the Tool when they are offset.
 They're either all cut or all not cut.
-We could have individual Cut booleans for each object, but the property view is already too cluttered, so Pattern Offset, Pattern Offset Cut, Pattern Offset Join, and Pattern Offset Mode all get shared.<br/>
+We could have individual Cut booleans for each object, but the property view is already too cluttered, so this is shared by all the pattern shapes: Pattern Shape, Pattern Tool, and Pattern Base.<br/>
 ### Pattern Offset Join (enumeration)
 Default: Arcs.
 The join type for the pattern shape offset: can be "Arcs", "Tangent" or "Intersection".
 My experience has been Arcs mode is the most reliable to succeed.
 Offsets are difficult for FreeCAD.<br/>
 ### Pattern Offset Mode (enumeration)